newenclave/schemer-rs/README.md

 ### what is this?

-It's a json schema (https://json-schema.org/)/json value generator from an own format.
+It's a json schema (https://json-schema.org/) / json value generator from an own format.

 ### why?